haberdashPI/vscode-select-by-indent/README.md

 Each version of the command differs in how the selection expands in reference to indentation level.
 The commands are:

-- `Expand Selection by Indentation Level (inner only)` -- Expand the selection so that all lines with the same or greater amount of indentation than the currently selected lines.
+- `Expand Selection by Indentation Level (inner only)` - Expand the selection to all lines with the equal or greater indentation than the currently selected lines.
-- `Expand Selection by Indentation level (outer only)` -- Expand the selection so that all lines at the same or greater amount of indentation than the currently selected lines; then include the lines just above and below this (the outer lines).
+- `Expand Selection by Indentation level (outer only)` - Expand the selection to all lines at the equal or greater indentation than the currently selected lines; then include the lines just above and below this (the outer lines).
-- `Expand Selection by Indentation level (outer top only)` -- Expand the selection so that all lines at the same or greater amount of indentation than the currently selected lines are selected; then include the line just above this (the top outer line).
+- `Expand Selection by Indentation level (outer top only)` - Expand the selection to all lines with the same or greater indentation than the currently selected lines; then include the line just above this (the top outer line).
-- `Expand Selection by Indentation level` -- Alternate expanding by the inner-only and the outer-only rules, described above.
+- `Expand Selection by Indentation level` - Alternate expanding by the inner-only and the outer-only rules, described above.
-- `Expand Selection by Indentation level (top only)` -- Alternate expanding by the inner-only and the outer-top-only rules, described above.
+- `Expand Selection by Indentation level (top only)` - Alternate expanding by the inner-only and the outer-top-only rules, described above.

 There are currently no default keybindings.
 You can add new keybindings by